GroupRAG: Cognitively Inspired Group-Aware Retrieval and Reasoning via Knowledge-Driven Problem Structuring: Introduction

 \section{Introduction}

 Language models have achieved remarkable progress across a wide range of tasks, yet they continue to struggle with complex, knowledge-dense questions that involve long contexts, multiple information sources, and intricate reasoning requirements.
-Such challenges are particularly prominent in real-world scenarios.
-In medical decision making, for example, relevant information is often scattered, heterogeneous, and embedded in lengthy, partially noisy descriptions.
+In medical decision making and legal case analysis, for example, relevant information is often scattered, heterogeneous, and embedded in lengthy, partially noisy descriptions.

-Prior studies and empirical observations suggest that failures on such problems can largely be attributed to two factors: insufficient access to relevant knowledge and limited ability to reason over that knowledge.
-To address these issues, two major lines of research have emerged.
-Retrieval-Augmented Generation (RAG) incorporates external information sources to alleviate the reliance on parametric memory for knowledge-dense tasks \cite{lewis2020retrieval}.
-In parallel, Chain-of-Thought (CoT) prompting and related distillation methods improve reasoning performance by explicitly modeling intermediate inference steps \cite{wei2022chain,hsieh2023distilling}.
+Prior studies suggest that failures on such problems can largely be attributed to two factors: insufficient access to relevant knowledge and limited ability to reason over that knowledge.
+Two major lines of research have emerged to address these issues.
+Retrieval-Augmented Generation (RAG) incorporates external information to reduce reliance on parametric memory for knowledge-dense tasks \cite{lewis2020retrieval}.
+In parallel, Chain-of-Thought (CoT) prompting and related distillation methods improve reasoning by explicitly modeling intermediate inference steps \cite{wei2022chain,hsieh2023distilling}.

 Despite their effectiveness, existing RAG- and CoT-based approaches exhibit notable limitations in complex, real-world settings.
-In RAG systems, retrieved chunks often fail to precisely match the information actually required to answer the question, and models may struggle to align, filter, and integrate retrieved content into coherent reasoning \cite{izacard2023atlas}.
-CoT-based methods, while improving reasoning fluency, remain heavily dependent on the model’s internal knowledge: when critical facts are missing or misaligned, the resulting reasoning chains may appear coherent but are grounded in incomplete or incorrect premises.
-Consequently, simply retrieving more information or generating longer reasoning chains is often insufficient for reliably solving complex problems.
+In RAG systems, retrieved chunks often fail to precisely match the information required to answer the question, and models may struggle to align, filter, and integrate retrieved content into coherent reasoning \cite{izacard2023atlas}.
+CoT-based methods, while improving reasoning fluency, remain dependent on the model’s internal knowledge: when critical facts are missing or misaligned, the resulting reasoning chains may appear coherent yet rest on incomplete or incorrect premises.
+Consequently, simply retrieving more or reasoning longer is often insufficient for reliably solving complex problems.